A Collection of Fairy Tales

 The great beauty of Andrew Lang’s Blue Fairy Book, originally

-traditions.
+tale traditions.
 There are stories written by Charles Perrault and

 Mme d’Aulnoy, collected by the Grimm brothers and Asbjornsen

 and Moe, and translated from the Arabian Nights.
 It is a very rich

 collection of fairy tales.
 However, the stories are written in a

-language that is outdated and in places inaccessible to modern American children (and
+language that is outdated and in places inaccessible to modern

-Saffron Hair, The Sleeping Beauty in the Wood, Rumpelstiltzkin, The Tale of a
+Sleeping Beauty in the Wood, Rumpelstiltzkin, The Tale of a

-Youth who Set out to Learn what Fear was, Cinderella, Puss in Boots, The
+Youth who Set Out to Learn what Fear was, Cinderella, Puss

 The New Blue Fairy Book is available in two different editions.

-three separate books, each containing six fairy tales.
-On all esellers
+into three separate books, each containing six fairy tales.